Shecky Greene

-Shecky Greene (born Fred Sheldon Greenfield; April 8, 1926) is an American comedian.
-He is known for his nightclub performances in Las Vegas, Nevada, where he became a headliner in the 1950s and '60s.
-He has appeared in several films, including Tony Rome; History of the World, Part I; and Splash.
-In television, he has guest-starred on such television shows as Love, American Style and Combat!, and later Laverne & Shirley and Mad About You.
+Shecky Greene (born Fred Sheldon Greenfield; April 8, 1926 – December 31, 2023) was an American comedian and actor.
+He was known for his nightclub performances in Las Vegas, Nevada, where he became a headliner in the 1950s and 1960s.
+He appeared in several films, including Tony Rome; History of the World, Part I; and Splash.
+In television, he guest-starred on such television shows as Love, American Style and Combat!, and later Laverne & Shirley and Mad About You.

-Early life, family and education
+Early life and education

-Greene was born to Jewish parents, Carl and Bessie Greenfield, and raised on the North Side of Chicago, Illinois.

-He enjoyed performing as a youth as a singer and drama club he formed while attending Sullivan High School.
+Fred Sheldon Greenfield was born on April 8, 1926, to Jewish parents, Carl and Bessie Greenfield, and raised on the North Side of Chicago.
+In his youth, Greene enjoyed performing as a singer and in a drama club he formed while attending Sullivan High School.
 He emulated his older brother, who liked to speak in accents.

-He served in the United States Navy during World War II for three years and was discharged in 1944.
-He was briefly—but more than once—enrolled at Wright Junior College.
+During World War II, Greene served in the U.S. Navy for three years and was discharged in 1944.
+He was briefly, but more than once, enrolled at Wright Junior College.